elasticio/api-docs/source/includes/_executions.md

 #### Authorization

+This request is authorized for the users with the `workspaces.credential.edit` permission.
 The component should be accessible to the client.

 ### URL Parameters